The BHPA welcomes pilots from abroad.

 Notices to Aviation (NOTAMs)

-Whenever you fly you should check the Notices to Airmen (NOTAMs) for any Temporary Restricted Airspace (TRAs) or other activities that may affect your flight.
+Whenever you fly you should check Notices to Aviation (NOTAMs) for any Temporary Restricted Airspace (TRAs) or other activities that may affect your flight.
 These are published by the National Air Traffic Service Aeronautical Information Service (NATS AIS).
 But you may find their website hard to navigate and the text based data difficult to decipher, and prefer the more graphic displays provided by NOTAM Info and SkyDemon.
 For further information about NOTAMs, please visit the NOTAMs page on our website.

 Civil Aircraft Notification Procedure (CANP)